pbrdmn/brd.mn/src/articles/mentors/index.md

 Like me, I imagine for many people a career in software development wasn’t started with a clear path mapped out to where you would end up.

-You liked playing with computers, you got a programming book, or you have taught yourself to code by pulling apart websites in your free time - this was my experience.
+You liked playing with computers, you got a programming book, or you taught yourself to code by pulling apart websites in your free time—this was my experience.

 This interest in computers, technology, and learning about programming after school continued as I studied computer engineering at university.
-Here I learned of Unix, micro controllers, and many of the programming fundamentals, principals and patterns.
+Here I learned of Unix, microcontrollers, and many of the programming fundamentals, principles, and patterns.

-I found the university courses for IT and software engineering taught me how to write code, how software works, and the basics of how to run a software project.
-But I found little there that would help be build a career roadmap beyond what it meant to write software.
+I found the university courses in IT and software engineering taught me how to write code, how software works, and the basics of how to run a software project.
+But I found little there that would help build a career roadmap beyond what it meant to write software.

 ---

 ## Years of experience

 With no structured development plan, fresh learning opportunities can be difficult to identify.
-Without a plan you can spend several years repeating the same experience.
-Doing the same work.
-You might get better at doing the work, but without being challenged it is difficult to grow.
+Without a plan, you can spend several years repeating the same experience, doing the same work.
+You might get better at doing the work, but without being challenged, it is difficult to grow.

-One question I wish I would have asked myself more deliberately through this time is “What do I need to learn next?”
+One question I wish I would have asked myself more deliberately through this time is, "What do I need to learn next?"

 Without having an understanding of the career path, the opportunities I took were the ones that came to me.
 Some of these were excellent and enjoyable, like building and publishing iPhone apps for a cycling magazine.
-Some were more tedious, like rebuilding a cycling classified ads site, or implementing an in-house advertising inventory management system.
+Some were more tedious, like rebuilding a cycling classified ads site or implementing an in-house advertising inventory management system.

 On the whole, I was learning and developing my skills, but *not* deliberately and *not* strategically.
-I was collecting a lot of broad knowledge, but lacking depth and didn't have a framework in place to make continued progress in any one area.
+I was collecting a lot of broad knowledge but lacking depth, and I didn't have a framework in place to make continued progress in any one area.

-Looking back at this time, this saying rang very true for me: "10 years of experience vs 1 year of experience, ten times".
+Looking back at this time, this saying rang very true for me: "10 years of experience vs. 1 year of experience, ten times."

 ---